Introduction to ThreatGet

-The First step is to add a model, this can be done by right clicking the Model from the Project Browser, and then clicking on Add a Model using Wizard, as shown below.
+The next step is to add a model; this can be done by right-clicking the Model from the Project Browser and then clicking on Add a Model using Wizard, as shown below.

 You can choose between two THREATGET diagrams.
-To create an empty diagram, please select THREATGET Diagram and then click on Create Pattern.
-You can model in the THREATGET empty diagram a simple example with elements, connections, boundaries, and tagged values.
+Please select THREATGET Diagram and click on Create Pattern to create an empty diagram.
+You can model in the THREATGET empty diagram with elements, connections, boundaries, and tagged values.

 The THREATGET Diagram with Example is a pre-defined THREATGET AIT-model that contains elements, connections, and tagged values from the THREATGET Toolbox.
 It also includes a model description.
 This diagram is a reasonable basis for the first execution of THREATGET.

 You can now open the default example by expanding the Model and then THREATGET Example and double-clicking on Threat Model.

 Creating a new ThreatGet model is described as follows.